symfony/symfony-docs/quick_tour/the_big_picture.rst

     # app/config/routing.yml
     _welcome:
         pattern:  /
-        defaults: { _controller: AcmeDemoBundle:Welcome:index }
+        defaults: { _controller: AcmeDemo:Welcome:index }

     _demo:
-        resource: "@AcmeDemoBundle/Controller/DemoController.php"
+        resource: "@AcmeDemo/Controller/DemoController.php"
         type:     annotation
         prefix:   /demo

 The first three lines of the routing configuration file define the code that is executed when the user requests the "``/``" resource (i.e. the welcome page).
-When requested, the ``AcmeDemoBundle:Welcome:index`` controller will be executed.
+When requested, the ``AcmeDemo:Welcome:index`` controller will be executed.

 .. tip::